-“That’s because I’m good at hiding,” Barnaby lied hoping to persuade the soldier.
+“I’m good at hiding,” Levi lied hoping to persuade the soldier.
 “You have to decide quickly.
-They will be here any minute.”
+They will be here soon.”

 “Please, I beg you return her to her mother,” Charlie shouted with tears in his eyes.
-“It is the only child she has.
+“She is her only child.
 She deserves to have her back.”

 “Hold your fire!” shouted the militia commander.
 The militia relaxed a little but did not lower their weapons.

-“The child is dead?” the commander called back.
+“The child is dead?” the commander called.

 “We will honor your request.
 Are you militia?” the commander asked.